matter-labs/era-boojum-validator-cli/README.md

 --batch - The L1 batch number you want to verify the generated proof --network - Along with batch number, defines if you want to verify a proof for Era testnet or mainnet.
 It defaults to mainnet.
 Accepts "mainnet" or "testnet"
 --l1-rpc - The RPC url required to pull data from L1.
---update-verification-key - Specifes if the verification key should be updated from [github](https://github.com/matter-labs/era-contracts/blob/main/tools/data/scheduler_key.json).
 --json - Flag to specify if the output should be in json.
 Note that all the usual std out prints are silenced.
 ```